Working rights and visas

 - Medium-Term stream – this is for employers to source highly skilled overseas workers to fill medium-term critical skills in occupations included on the Medium and Long-term Strategic Skills List (MLTSSL) for up to four years.

-Note that University Lecturers (suitable for Research Associate or Research Fellow) are on the MLTSSL.
+Note that the occupation of University Lecturer (suitable for a Lecturer Research Associate or Research Fellow) is on the MLTSSL.
 For more information, refer to the combined current list of eligible occupations.

 Conditions of the TSS Visa include: